-Transfer pricing deals with setting the price to be charged by the selling division when transacting with other divisions within the organization.
+Transfer pricing deals with setting the price to be charged by a subunit when selling to other subunits within the organization.

 Goal congruence.
 The transfer price should not only allow a division to achieve its own goals, but it must also be in the best interest of the entire organization.
 It should promote the goals of the company as a whole.

 Performance evaluation.
 The selling division should not lose income by selling within the organization.
 Similarly, the buying division should not incur in very high purchase costs.
 The selling and buying divisions could negotiate the transfer price.

 Autonomy.
 The transfer price should preserve autonomy.
 The managers of the buying and selling divisions should have the freedom to operate their divisions as separate entities.

 Capacity and cost structure.
 The capacity of the selling division to meet the demand of the buying division should be considered.
 If there is excess capacity, the cost of producing the goods to be transferred is relevant.
 If there is no excess capacity, opportunity costs should be included in determining the transfer price.

 Other factors such as tax effects and legal consequences should also be considered.